 10. Bank of Industry (BOI)

-BOI is a development finance institution that supports industrial and small-scale business development in Nigeria.
+BOI is a development finance institution focused on boosting Nigeria’s industrial and SME sectors.

 Entry-level salary: ₦200,000 – ₦300,000 monthly